Efficient Quantum State Preparation with Bucket Brigade QRAM: Introduction

-Quantum Random Access Memory (QRAM)~\cite{jaques2023qram_arxiv} provides an abstraction for efficient data retrieval in superposition, which is essential for quantum state preparation.
-Nevertheless, QRAM alone does not guarantee efficient state preparation.
-Without a structured organization of data in memory, retrieval costs can become significant and reduce or negate the potential computational gains of a quantum algorithm.
+{Quantum Random Access Memory (QRAM)}~\cite{Jaques2025qramsurveycritique} {enables data retrieval in superposition, a key primitive for quantum state preparation and many quantum algorithms.
+The literature distinguishes two fundamentally different approaches to realize QRAM: \emph{circuit-based QRAM} and \emph{hardware QRAM}.
+Circuit-based QRAM implements the memory access within a quantum circuit using a standard gate set.
+This approach faces an inherent gate-count lower bound that scales linearly in the number of memory entries, even when the circuit depth remains logarithmic; such a cost becomes prohibitive for dense data at large scale.
+Hardware QRAM, on the other hand, decouples memory storage from quantum processor and supports repeated coherent access to the same classical data without rebuilding a circuit for each query.
+However, QRAM alone does not guarantee efficient state preparation.
+Without a structured organization of data in memory, retrieval costs can grow significantly and reduce or negate the computational gains of a quantum algorithm.}

-Prior works~\cite{kerenidis_et_al:LIPIcs.ITCS.2017.49, prakash2014quantum} address this challenge using KP-trees, a tree-like structure of precomputed amplitude norms.
+In~\cite{kerenidis_et_al:LIPIcs.ITCS.2017.49}, the authors address this challenge using KP-trees, a tree-like structure of precomputed amplitude norms.
 It is worth mentioning that the KP-Tree data structure is equivalent to the standard Segment Tree, a well-known data structure in computer science; the difference between the two is primarily notational and does not affect performance.
 To maintain consistency with standard terminology and to facilitate communication between the quantum computing and computer science communities, we refer to this data structure as \textit{Segment Tree} throughout this manuscript.
-For dense vector state preparation, these works present two main approaches.
-The first uses a segment tree to organize and compute the amplitudes required for state preparation.
-The second employs an Augmented QRAM.
-In~\cite{prakash2014quantum}, the authors suggest a solution using circuits of linear depth in the number of elements.
-Later, in~\cite{kerenidis_et_al:LIPIcs.ITCS.2017.49}, the authors assume QRAM queries that efficiently load and access the segment tree.
-This work establishes an important theoretical foundation, but it does not examine the overhead introduced by a physical QRAM model, leaving a loose complexity bound.
+The authors use a segment tree to organize and precompute the amplitudes required for state preparation and assume QRAM queries that efficiently retrieve the stored values from the segment tree.
+Such work establishes an important theoretical foundation for achieving efficient state preparation, but it does not examine the overhead introduced by a hardware QRAM model, leaving a loose complexity bound.
 The core challenge is therefore providing an efficient state preparation procedure that is aware of the underlying QRAM architecture, allowing a clear performance analysis to evaluate possible quantum advantages across various application domains.
-Among existing QRAM implementations~\cite{jaques2023qram_arxiv}, the \emph{Bucket Brigade} architecture (BBQRAM)~\cite{giovannetti2008architectures} is a well-studied physical model that exhibits logarithmic access time in the number of stored values; a key property for efficient state preparation.